Wednesday August 2, 1939

 |Albert Einstein and Charlie Chaplin in 1931|

 When you are in the history business, you get asked all sorts of abstract questions.
-"Why did the Nazis lose," for instance.
-"Would the Nazis have won if they hadn't attacked this place or that [insert your nation of choice]?"
+"Why did the Germans lose," for instance.
+"Would Hitler have won if he hadn't attacked this place or that [insert your nation of choice]?"

 One of those rather silly questions is, "What was the most important date of World War II?"
 There are so many, and the first choice is usually something like 1 September 1939, 7 December 1941, 22 June 1941, 6 June 1944, 8 May 1945, 2 September 1945 - you know the drill.
 Perhaps you have your own, more obscure date between 1 September 1939 and 2 September 1945.
 Whatever it is, I'm sure it indeed was important, and people died and suffered, and bad or good things happened to a lot of people.
 But it isn't the most important date of World War II.